sumanth-0/100LinesOfPythonCode/CONTRIBUTING.md

 - It is under 100 lines of code.
 - It is well-commented and easy to understand.
-- It provides something interesting - this could be a unique algorithm, a cool use case, or a clever trick in Python.
+- It provides something interesting—this could be a unique algorithm, a cool use case, or a clever trick in Python.
 - It follows Python’s [PEP 8 style guide](https://peps.python.org/pep-0008/) to keep the code clean and readable.

 # How to Contribute